 Generally at some point of time we all need to display something more than “hello world” onto LCD.
 CodeVisionAVR(cvavr) provides functions like lcd_putsf() and lcd_puts() for displaying strings on LCD.
 However these function cannot be used directly to display something like : “Vin = 10V” or may be “Value = 0000A01F”.
 In short these functions do not provide the functionality of formatted output, as provided by printf() function.
-How to implement this functionality is objective of this post.
-Fortunately there is very simple way to get this thing done …
+So, how to display formatted numbers on LCD, is objective of this post.
+Fortunately there is very simple way to get this thing done.

 Understanding lcd_puts() function:

 This is standard library function provided by cvavr for printing string stored in RAM on LCD display.
 Syntax of this function is :

 str is the pointer to the buffer containing null terminated string.
 (All strings in C are always NULL terminated).
 This function will print everything contained in the given string buffer.
 So if we can somehow get the formatted string ready made, we can simply pass it to this function and get things printed on LCD.

 This is standard C library function.
 Its prototype is provided in stdio.h header file.
 We will use this function, in combination with lcd_puts() function, to display formatted numbers on LCD.
 When I say standard C library function, then it means that functionality of this function will be provided by ANY C compiler (supporting standard C library) existing in the world.
 It can be WinAVR, IAR C compiler, Imagecraft C compiler, RealView compiler for ARM, TI’s C compiler for DSPs, etc. So you can use the technique described here for any C compiler with suitable modifications.

 Syntax of sprintf() function is as follows :

 void sprintf(char *str, char flash *fmtstr [ , arg1, arg2, …])